 I’ve been a fan of BBQ ribs ever since I tried that perfect rack of baby back ribs.
 I think it started with a really juicy rack of honey BBQ ribs in Tony Roma’s in Barcelona, Spain.
 You know what I mean, when the meat really just falls off the bones, and there is a thick caramelized layer of BBQ Sauce all over, lightly blackened by the grill.
 That’s how I want my ribs.
 And Tony Roma’s is, to me, still the reference of perfect BBQ ribs.
 That’s why I learned how to make my BBQ Ribs, so they taste like at Tony Roma’s, right in your oven.

 For baby back ribs, shopping is quite simple.
-You need a rack of pork ribs per person, preferrably baby back but small spare ribs are OK too.
-Spare ribs are bigger and meatier, and come from the front (belly) portion of the pig.
-Baby back ribs come from the loin side, and are usually smaller and less fatty than spare ribs.
+You need a rack of pork ribs per person, preferably baby back but small spare ribs are OK too.
+Spare ribs are more massive and meaty and come from the front (belly) portion of the pig.
+Baby back ribs come from the loin side and are usually smaller and less fatty than spare ribs.
 Plus, they are more tender.
 I personally always prefer baby backs on my plate.